jyunlee/Pop-Out-Motion/README.md

 ## Acknowledgements

- - Parts of our data-preprocessing code are adpated from [DeepMetaHandles](https://github.com/Colin97/DeepMetaHandles).
+ - Parts of our data-preprocessing code are adopted from [DeepMetaHandles](https://github.com/Colin97/DeepMetaHandles).
- - Parts of our network code are adpated from [Point-Transformer](https://github.com/POSTECH-CVLab/point-transformer).
+ - Parts of our network code are adopted from [Point-Transformer](https://github.com/POSTECH-CVLab/point-transformer).